 Landlords are also NOT REQUIRED to ensure that common areas are safe or clean.

 In Arkansas, tenants rent properties “as-is.”
 Any repairs they feel are necessary to make the dwelling habitable should be added to the rental agreement and agreed to by the landlord in writing, as well as an agreed-upon time to complete the repairs.

 It’s up to the renter to contact their local government if they believe the rental property has not been maintained up to the locale’s housing codes.

-If a landlord fails to make repairs that have been written into the lease agreement, or agreed to in writing after the tenant moves in, their tenant has the right to:
+If a landlord fails to make repairs that have been written into the lease agreement, or agreed to in writing after the tenant moves in, their tenant is given the following options:

 - Withhold rent – In Arkansas, even if the landlord has failed to make any repairs, tenants are still legally obligated to keep paying rent.

 - Repair and deduct – Tenants do not have the right to deduct repair costs from the following month’s rent.

 - Lawsuit – Tenants have the right to bring an action against a landlord for failing to keep the unit in a habitable condition given that conditions for repair were written in the lease.